Menu

 Introduction

 From pioneering revolver mechanisms to crafting wartime arms, the company's impact on gun history is undeniable.
-Whether you’re a collector, historian, or simply interested in the evolution of American firearms, this deep dive into the company’s history will shed light on a brand that defined value and dependability for over a century.
+Whether you’re a collector, historian, or simply interested in the evolution of American firearms, This article on the company’s history will shed light on a brand that defined value and dependability for over a century.

 Founding and Early Innovations